pl80tech/CarND-Capstone/Writeup.md

 * path_to_label: path to the label map of the model
 * detection_threshold: threshold to select the detected result for classification
 * skip_interval: interval to skip processing the images from camera
+* distance_to_be_processed: the distance to next traffic light before which the detection and classification will be skipped

 ### use_simulator_light_state